anoopsarkar/compilers-class/llvm-practice.md

 There is a lot more to learn about LLVM.
 Read the documentation at [llvm.org](http://llvm.org/docs/).

 [^1]: The [s-expr practice solution](https://gist.github.com/anoopsarkar/91beb447f8b97d967f040f9a301dadc0).
+You need a working symbol table in `symboltable.cc` with the functions `new_symtbl` and `remove_symtbl` to add/remove symbol tables as well as `access_symtbl` and `enter_symtbl` to read/write to the symbol table.
 Please do the exercise yourself before viewing the solution.